This DIY tutorial teaches how to make Olaf Christmas ornaments inspired by the Disney movie Frozen using polymer clay.

-She helped me make these cute little snowmen ornaments, then I helped her figure out how to make some Frozen inspired Olaf ornaments.
+She helped me make these cute little snowman ornaments, then I helped her figure out how to assemble a few Frozen-inspired Olaf ornaments.
+Each of these polymer clay projects turned out fantastic.
 We even made snowman head ornaments!

 Related: Meaningful Christmas Traditions for a Magical Holiday